 You are responsible for your own safety.
 Be prepared for a breakdown or accident.
 Know how to repair your bike and carry the necessary tools and parts.

-- Select a trip which best suits your group’s abilities, experience, interests, equipment and the time you have available.
-Be conservative—start with easier, shorter routes.
-Park Canada staff or bike shop employees can help you select a suitable route.
+- Choose rides that match your group’s abilities.
+Be conservative—start with easier, shorter trails.
+Parks Canada staff or bike shop employees can help you select a suitable route.

 - Wear a helmet and appropriate safety gear.

 - Bring extra food, water and clothing.
 Surface water may be contaminated and unsafe for drinking.
 Mountain weather changes quickly and it can snow any month of the year.

 - Always tell someone where you are going and when you plan to return.

 - Travel with others and keep your group together.